OrkunAvci/Hacking/Shield/readme.md

 ---

-## Sending the request with testcookie=0 doesn'T return anything different.
+## Sending the request with testcookie=0 doesn't return anything different.

 ---